 - Clerk of District Court

-- Native American Liaison from the Urban Indian health Center
+- Native American Liaison from the All Nations Health Center

 - Executive Director of Missoula Correctional Services

 - A representative from the local chapter of the ACLU Montana

 - A representative from the Missoula US Attorney’s office

 - Executive Director of the Montana Innocence Project

 What does this department do?